 “I believe technology amplifies the strengths and weaknesses in the classroom,” Farsaii said.
 A great teacher will be able to thrive with technology, but a mediocre teacher won’t improve his or her instruction simply through technology access—it should be accompanied by intensive and ongoing professional development.

-3. Realize that access remains a challenge
+Access remains a challenge

 One of the major problems a CTO will encounter is the issue of access and equity.
 Giving students devices through a take-home one-to-one program doesn’t ensure that all students will have internet access at home.
 Instituting a BYOD initiative most likely means that some students won’t have their own devices to bring to school, and even if they use a classroom device, they might not be able to take it home or might not have internet access even if they are allowed to take the school device home.